-The total assets of PKO Bank Polski SA amounted as at the end of 2009 to PLN 153.6 billion and increased by PLN 22.4 billion ((+) 17.1% y/y) compared with 2008.
-As a result, PKO Bank Polski SA maintained the position of the largest financial institution in the Polish banking sector.
+As at 31 December 2009, total assets of the PKO Bank Polski SA Group amounted to PLN 156.5 billion, which represents an increase of 16.2% y/y.
+As a result, PKO Bank Polski SA Group strengthened its position of the largest institution in the Polish banking sector.